top of page

 Pissing Blood

 The first ascensionists up The Nose had rations of 1 quart/liter per person per day, and apparently weren't in great shape by the time they got to the top.
 These days we are getting soft and take 3x-4x that!
 But water is a double edge sword.
-Take too much, and you are not getting up the rock, and take too little and you're pissing blood at the top.
+Take too much, and you are not getting up the rock, and take too little and you're pissing blood IF you get to the top.

 There are two main methods of transportation.
 2-liter bottles or gallon jugs.
 2-liter bottles are easier to pack without gaps at the bottom of your haul bag creating a solid base.
 They are also easier to clove hitch or barrel knot the neck for an attachment point.
 If you buy 10 bottles, get the generic tonic water for $1 each and it doesn't have syrup at the bottom that takes forever to rinse and wash out forever tasting like coke.
 Unless you like tonic water, pour it out, cut off the labels so you don't risk littering, and give it a paracord attachment point around the neck.
 If you want gallons, don't buy the milk jug-looking kind!!!
 The lids are NOT bomber and can break in your haul bag.
 Also, like any bottle, cut the labels off these before you go up - don't litter.
 Gallon jug necks are not prominent enough, especially for size and weight to just paracord under it.
 The safest way to make it so you can clip them in is to run webbing under the entire thing.
 Duct taping it in place can be nice because you have duct tape if you need it.
 Jeremiah's Nalgene he climbs with is also covered in duct tape so it's ready at a moment's notice.
 Just make sure your attachments are bomber or they could kill someone if you drop them.